sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 - [Svelte Zoomable](https://svelte.dev/repl/58dfe87756ee4db897c281b52fdef7b7?version=3.31.0) is a custom transition with a nice zoom effect

 **Learning Resources**

 - [Using Svelte to create a scroll video effect](https://blog.koenvangilst.nl/tutorial-svelte-scroll-video/) showcases how the `bind` command can be used to create a cool scroll video effect with very little code
 - [How to make a flappybird game in svelte and typescript](https://www.youtube.com/watch?v=nhrYBoVI8pQ) is a video tutorial including docs and code for reference
 - [Accessible Svelte Transition](https://www.youtube.com/watch?v=QK_QuRL7nSo&feature=youtu.be) walks through `prefers-reduced-motion` to make svelte transitions more accessible
 - [Svelte's module scripts explained](https://codechips.me/svelte-module-scripts-explained/) is a great introduction to the module context, a common Sapper pattern
 - [Awesome Svelte](https://github.com/TheComputerM/awesome-svelte#readme) is a curated list of Svelte resources
+- [.NET Core and Svelte](https://dev.to/cainux/net-core-and-svelte-f8o) explains how to get Svelte up and running with .NET Core
 - [A la découverte de Svelte JS](https://www.youtube.com/watch?v=SLpx1Y8e1ek&list=PLff5I1miao9ZEUhpqkrOx7k8RGAZt-nm9) is a svelte tutorial series in French!
 - [Svelte for React Developers](https://soshace.com/svelte-for-react-developers/) explains Svelte's core concepts to folks who are used to React
 - [Building a Svelte Static Website with Smooth Page Transitions](https://www.youtube.com/watch?v=dvPfmcGtmrI&feature=emb_title) shows how to build a static website with Svelte and add smooth page transitions using Three.js and GSAP.
 - [Using Apollo Client in Sapper](https://bjornlu.com/blog/using-apollo-client-in-sapper/) explains the "simplest" solutions to integrate the Apollog query client into Sapper

 **Related Projects**

 - [Snowpack's v3 release candidate](https://www.snowpack.dev/posts/2020-12-03-snowpack-3-release-candidate) is out now in preparation for a January 6 release date.
 Check out the [Getting Started with Svelte](https://www.snowpack.dev/tutorials/svelte) for more info on how to use Snowpack.
 - [Uppy](https://uppy.io/blog/2020/12/1.24/), the open source file uploader, announced Svelte support in its new version 1.24